RSCC Policies & Guidelines

 - Any institutional publication prepared by college personnel will be sent to the public relations office for review of content and design to ensure that the institution is accurately represented; that the principles of good practice have been followed; and that where appropriate, the publication is coordinated in style and design with other college publications.

 - All institutional publications are required to have a publication number.
-Specific examples include the following: Other publications which must have a publication number, but usually are not produced for general public distribution: Public relations assigns the publication numbers and coordinates all typesetting, layout and/or other requirements necessary to complete the publication request.
-Public relations will ensure that an Affirmative Action/EEO Employer statement and a Tennessee Board of Regents Institution statement appear on all publications as well as electronic publications (such as a website), video and/or audio productions.
+Specific examples include the following: program flyers and brochures, handouts on college resources/services, and magazines.
+Public relations assigns the publication numbers and coordinates all typesetting, layout and/or other requirements necessary to complete the publication request.
+Public relations will ensure that an Affirmative Action/EEO Employer statement and a Tennessee Board of Regents Institution statement appear on all publications as well as electronic publications (such as a website), video and/or audio productions as needed.
 Placement of the publication number and AA/EEO and TBR Institution statements should be consistent, based on the design of the publication, and should be at the bottom of newspaper ads and single page publications and on the back of multiple page publications.

 Certain printed materials which are intended solely for internal use may be excluded from the requirement that a publication number be affixed, e.g.:

 - Admissions applications (unless part of a catalog)

 - Posters, calendars, pamphlets, fliers, programs, etc., promoting cultural or athletic events